camponogaraviera/tf-torch/README.md

 # Setting up the development environment

-Note: One should match the TensorFlow/PyTorch version with its respective CUDA version according to the available GPU.
-The following conda environments work for NVIDIA L40S GPUs with CUDA version ≤ 12.4.
+Note: One should ensure that the versions of TensorFlow or PyTorch are compatible with both the Python version and the CUDA version supported by the system's GPU drivers.
+The following install works for an NVIDIA L40S 45GB GPU with Driver version 550.127.08, which is backward-compatible with earlier CUDA versions (e.g., 11.8).

 - Check GPUs: